percona/pmm/doc/source/deploy/server/ami.rst

 .. figure:: ../../.res/graphics/png/aws-marketplace.pmm.ec2.properties.png

-   To run the instance, copy and paste its public IP address to the location bar of your brower.
+   The public IP address of the instance

-To run the instance, copy and paste its public IP address to the location bar of your brower.
+To run the instance, copy and paste its public IP address to the location bar of your browser.
 In the |pmm.name| welcome page that opens, enter the instance ID.

 .. figure:: ../../.res/graphics/png/installation-wizard.ami.instance-id-verification.png